uwacsp/cits5503/README.md

 An overarching goal of the unit is to provide students with an opportunity to undertake problem identification, analysis and solution and to apply these skills to the field of Cloud Computing.

-## Note on the use of AWS and Alibaba Cloud
+## Note on the use of AWS

-The course is based on the cloud services of Amazon Web Services and Alibaba Cloud and a range of open source and other products.
-It is not possible in a couse such as this to cover all of the products that these cloud services provide.
-The theme has been to concentrate on the most common use cases of [a] using AWS and Alibaba Cloud to deploy web applications utilising data sources such as databases and [b] data analytics and machine learning.
+The course is based on the cloud services of Amazon Web Services and a range of open source and other products.
+It is not possible in a course such as this to cover all of the products that these cloud services provide.
+The theme has been to concentrate on the most common use cases of [a] using AWS to deploy web applications utilising data sources such as databases and [b] data analytics and machine learning.

 ## Learning Outcomes